mansona/simplabs-git-workshop/slides/git-workshop.md

 Notes:

+**read the title of the slide**

-- everyone is familiar with this generally by now and even if some teams would have more branches etc. (which I'd generally advice to avoid though), it's always the same: branch – validate – merge
+- everyone is familiar with this generally by now and even if some teams would have more branches than just main/master such as develop or release etc. (which I'd generally advice to avoid though), it's always the same: branch – validate – merge
 - and virtually everyone is using git for that
 - btw: GitHub and Bitbucket say Pull Requests while GitLab says Merge Request